Nursing Professional Development and The Role Of Certification

 “Certification is also a mechanism for hospitals to differentiate themselves in the community and demonstrate to patients and families that they have attracted the most skilled and experienced nursing professionals,” Noe added.

 Many patients understand the importance of certification and the high level of knowledge and skills the certified nurse has in his or her specialty.
-It gives those patients confidence in their professional caregiver.
+It gives those patients confidence in their professional caregivers.

 Horahan said nursing colleagues of a certified nurse often look to him or her for the latest research in that specialty.
 Nurses also help each other with certification preparation.